bsmith89/midas2-wiki/Home.md

 GUT_GENOME269084    104351       GUT_GENOME269084      1
 ```

-By default, MIDAS2 inherits the representative genome assignments from
+By default, MIDAS 2.0 inherits the representative genome assignments from
 published prokaryotic genome databases.
 Inspired by the importance of selecting
 proper reference genome for accurate template-based SNP calling, this new
 infrastructure empowers user the flexibility to dynamically re-assign the